WalletConnect/walletconnect-docs/docs/swift/core/networking-configuration.md

 # Networking Configuration

-Networking client provides transport layer for Sign, Auth and Chat SDKs.
-You can configure it once and every SDK will transport protocol messages via same instance of a networking client with only one opened websocket connection.
+The networking client provides a transport layer for Sign, Auth, and Chat SDKs.
+You can configure it once, and every SDK will transport protocol messages via the same instance of a networking client with only one opened WebSocket connection.

 ### Setup Networking Client

-Before using Sign or Auth SDK it is necessary to configure shared Networking Client instance.
+Before using Sign or Auth SDK, it is necessary to configure a shared Networking Client instance.
 Set a project ID generated when starting a project on WalletConnect Cloud and SocketFactory instance.

 WalletConnect Swift SDK does not depend on any websocket library.
 SocketFactory parameter allows you to pass your own implementation of websocket connection.